TrueFit/GildedRose/README.md

 This solution is build using dotnet core.
 It contains a Web and Console interface.
 The inventory information is stored in a MySql database that is held in a docker container (this simulates a distrubuted architecture)
-The Web interface is build with ASP.Net core and react.
+The Web interface is build with ASP.Net core and react with redux.

 This solution has multiple pieces: